-Pomerol, due to its small size, high quality and unique style are prized by wine lovers all over the world and for that reason, they are always expensive.
+Pomerol, due to its small size, high quality, and unique style is prized by wine lovers all over the world, and for that reason, they are always expensive.

 Chateau Vray Croix de Gay represents one of the best values in the Pomerol appellation.
 It offers quality at a fair price and it’s drinkable at a young age.
 Since 2005, this early drinking Pomerol has shown improvement.
 2009 Chateau Vray Croix de Gay is the best wine made by the estate yet.